celetor/vpstoolbox/README.md

 ### https://t.me/trojanscript

-Attachment: **If you need more functions, please open a Github issue.**
+Attachment: **If you need more functions, please open a Github issue.(No Centos concerned issues allowed except pull requests)**

 ## If you found it useful , please give a star ,thanks!